Lutu-gl/Obsidian-Minimal-Quiz/README.md

 The plugin will automatically detect the questions and present them in quiz format.

 ## Shoutout
-This project was inspired by [Obsidian Simple Note Quiz](https://github.com/beginner137/Obsidian-simple-note-quiz).
-While that plugin offers great functionality, Obsidian-MinimalQuiz aims to provide an even more minimalistic design with improved stability and no bugs.
+This project was inspired by [Simple Note Quiz](https://github.com/beginner137/Obsidian-simple-note-quiz).
+While that plugin offers great functionality, Minimal Quiz aims to provide an even more minimalistic design with improved stability and no bugs.

 ## Installation
 1. Download and extract the latest release into your Obsidian plugins folder.